GEORGIANA PRESKAR, In Pro Se

 3. Plaintiffs continued to work in legislation to amend Education Code 51530, as follows, to include socialism and humanism.
 The Plaintiffs visited many offices seeking a legislator to present this Amendment.
 Each time the Amendment was presented to a legislator, the Plaintiffs clearly brought the fact that diversity education encouraged humanism and socialism, as well as communism.
 Plaintiff Preskar is not able to work in the California school system due to the state enforcement of diversity education that does not grant her security of the protections of the Constitution and Education codes.

-Our recommended Amendment to Education Code 51530: (Italics are amended sections):
+Recommended Amendment to Education Code 51530: (Italics are amended sections):

 51530.
 No teacher giving instruction in any school, or on any property belonging to any agencies included in the public school system, shall advocate or teach communism, socialism or humanism, with the intent to indoctrinate, (or to) inculcate, or transform in the mind of any pupil or teacher a preference for communism, socialism or humanism.